claytv/Data-Lake-with-Spark/README.md

 * Create a S3 bucket and put the name in dl.cfg file ( Or perform locally )
 * Update AWS keys to your own in dl.cfg

+* If performing locally add local location in dl.cfg

 ### Update etl.py
 * Update input_data and output_data variables in main() from 'etl.py' to reflect local or S3 usage